simonecarolynr/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
 The DOM is an interface that allows developers to manipulate and add code on a website.
-While it is not pure HTML, script, or styling, it works with all of these to design and implement powerful websites.
+It allows you to work with HTML CSS and javascript to design and implement powerful websites.

 2. What is an event?
-An event is something that happens, such as a key being pressed, a mouse moving/clicking, a window changing size; essentially any input into the computer can in some way be an event.
+An event is something that happens, such as a key being pressed, scrolling through a page, a button being clicked, etc. Any input into the computer can be an event.

 3. What is an event listener?
 An event listener is a function that 'listens' or watches for an event to occur, and then executes a function.